* As an Amazon Associate I earn from qualifying purchases.

 • Nurture and maintain relationships with one or more Scouts BSA Troops in the area to ensure that Webelos have a smooth transition to the Scouts BSA program

-• Support the policies of the BSA.
+• Support the policies of Scouting America.

 Cub Scout Pack Committee